 - Stable flat base prevents rolling.
 Most adjustable dumbbells have a flattened base and this prevents it from rolling onto your feet or other belongings.

 - Often coated in rubber or urethane.
-An outer synthetic coating not only protects the dumbbells, but also minimises impact damage on your floor and other belongings.
+An outer synthetic coating not only protects the dumbbells but also minimizes impact damage on your floor and other belongings.

 - No sharp edges.
 Most adjustable dumbbells have rounded edges and this helps prevent injury.